-Indicator Description Additional boundary Unit Net water use (steel) Net water use is the difference between the water intake per tonne of crude steel and the water discharge per tonne of crude steel, not including sea water and domestic water use.
-Major steel plants Mining operations Metric cubic meter per tonne of crude steel Water use data is related to production only.
-Independently assured by DNV Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.
-Data is submitted by local site management to the Environment team, Chief Technology Officer's department (CTO).
+Indicator Description Additional boundary Unit Net water use (steel) Net water use is the difference between the water intake per tonne of crude steel and the water discharge per tonne of Major steel plants m3/tonne of steel use (steel) crude steel, not including sea water and domestic water use.
+Mining operations Independently assured by DNV Water use data is related to production only.
+Data is collected from ArcelorMittal production sites by means of a standard template, which requests information on emission as yearly flow process by process and covers the whole site.

+Data is submitted by local site management to the Environment team, Chief Technology Officer's department